mingzehuang/latentcor/paper/paper.md

 # Availability

-The R package 'latentcor' is available on [Github](https://github.com/mingzehuang/latentcor/).
+The R package `latentcor` is available on [Github](https://github.com/mingzehuang/latentcor/).
 A comprehensive vignette with additional mathematical and computational details is available [here](https://mingzehuang.github.io/latentcor/articles/latentcor.html).

 # Acknowledgments